microsoft/coyote/docs/ref/Microsoft.Coyote.Actors/Actor.md

 | class [OnEventDoActionAttribute](Actor.OnEventDoActionAttribute.md) | Attribute for declaring which action should be invoked to handle a dequeued event of the specified type. |

 ## Remarks

 See [Programming model: asynchronous actors](/coyote/concepts/actors/overview) for more information.

+See [Programming model: asynchronous actors](/coyote/concepts/actors/overview) for more information.